meinto/custom-hook-best-practices/README.md

 In this example we use [dequal](https://github.com/lukeed/dequal) for deep comparison of the memorized object and the dependency object.

-More examples for `useRef` in `src/non-global-objects/primitive-hook-args/useRef.ts` and `src/non-global-objects/object-hook-args/useRef.ts`
+Find more examples of `useRef` in `src/non-global-objects/primitive-hook-args/useRef.ts` and `src/non-global-objects/object-hook-args/useRef.ts`

 ### useState